Haselnussbomber/HaselTweaks/README.md

 > **Note**
 > In order for this tweak to work properly, please make sure "Show Experience Percentage" is disabled in Simple Tweaks.

+### Enhanced Isleworks Agenda

+Slightly improves the Isleworks "Set Agenda" window.

+Options:

+- Enable Search Bar: The search bar is automatically shown and focused when the \"Set Agenda\" window opens.
+Based on the entered item name, the fuzzy search (lowercase only) selects the item on the right side of the window.
+Pressing the Enter key confirms the selected item, just like by pressing the \"Schedule\" button.
+- Disable item tooltips in the list

 ### Enhanced Login/Logout

 Login options: